-Consistent with the mission of Missouri State University and the goals of maximizing student recruitment, learning and retention, academic advisement is an important aspect of student success.
-The following “best practices” are recommendations for successful advisement at the level of departments or college advisement centers.
+Consistent with the mission of Missouri State University and the goals of maximizing student recruitment, learning, and retention, academic advisement is an important aspect of student success.
+The following “best practices” are recommendations for successful advisement at the level of department or college advisement centers.
 Excellent advisement programs help provide a positive student educational experience.

 Several models have proven to be successful at Missouri State:

 - Some Colleges within the University may be best served by a Centralized Advisement Center staffed by qualified full-time professional advisors.

 - Other Colleges with greater diversity among available majors may be best served by decentralized advisement at the departmental level where faculty members serve as advisors.

 - In some cases, a hybrid structure may work best, where a Departmental Advisement Coordinator works with a small support team (i.e., full- or part-time staff members, and/or graduate assistants) to manage Advisement Center services.

 - A similar model would involve a Departmental Advisement Coordinator who works with departmental faculty to facilitate training updates, to match advisees with advisors based on interests, and to maintain equitable advising loads.

 - In a few departments, one designated professional academic advisor serves as the advisor for all departmental majors.

 2. Where a significant amount of the advising is provided by faculty, divide faculty advising loads equitably so appropriate time can be spent with each advisee.